linea-it/pzserver/docs/source/index.rst

 Acknowledgments
 ===============

 | This work is part of the in-kind contribution program (BRA-LIN) between LIneA and the Rubin Observatory.
-| The Photo-z Server is an online service hosted at the Brazilian LSST Independent Data Access Center, available to the Rubin Science Platform users.
-| To know more about the Photo-z Server and other contributions, please visit the [BRA-LIN S4 documentation page](https://linea-it.github.io/pz-lsst-inkind-doc/).
+The Photo-z Server is an online service hosted at the Brazilian LSST Independent Data Access Center, available to the Rubin Science Platform users.
+To know more about the Photo-z Server and other contributions, please visit the `BRA-LIN S4 documentation page <https://linea-it.github.io/pz-lsst-inkind-doc/>`_